brimoran/RDataViz/2 Plotting Tips.md

 ## ggthemes

 The ggthemes library presents themes for the overall aesthetic of a plot made in ggplot2.
-The templates are based on good practice examples such as High Charts, Tableau and The Economist... and even some not-so-good practice, tongue-in-cheek examples like Excel!
+The templates are based on good practice examples such as High Charts and The Economist... and even some not-so-good practice, tongue-in-cheek examples like Excel!

 I like to use the High Charts theme as it has a good [data ink](http://www.darkhorseanalytics.com/blog/data-looks-better-naked) ratio.
 I use different colours than the default choices however.